hpca-uji/PyDTNN/README.md

   - `--learning-rate`: Learning rate.
 Default: `0.01`.
   - `--learning-rate-scaling`: Scale learning rate in parallelism:
     `new_lr = lr * num_procs`. `True` if specified.
-    If left undefined, when '--batch-size' is defined, defaults to True.
+    If left undefined, when `--batch-size` is defined, defaults to True.
   - `--optimizer-momentum`: Decay rate for `sgd` optimizer.
 Default: `0.9`.
   - `--optimizer-decay`: Decay rate for optimizers.
 Default: `0.0`.
   - `--optimizer-nesterov`: Whether to apply Nesterov momentum.
 Default: